jdollete/phase-0-tracks/web_dev/request_cycle/http_requests.md

 ## What is the difference between a GET request and a POST request?
 When might each be used?

+* Get Request - This will request data from a specific course

+  These are used for fetching documents

+* Post Request - This will submit data to be processed to a specific course

+  These general are for updating the server  (Forms)

 ## Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?

+   HTTP cookie is data that has been sent from a server to the users browser that could store it and send back together with the next request to the same server.
+This is typically used to see if the request came from the same browser which allows to keep the user Logged on.